agilecontent/eslint-config/README.md

 Everything in base config, plus:

 - Extends `plugin:react/recommended` with recommended rules
+- Extends `plugin:react-hooks/recommended` with rules for react hooks
 - `react/prefer-stateless-function`: if a react class component only has a `render()`, it should be a function component
 - `react/jsx-fragments`: makes explicit the use of react fragment, instead of the `<></>` syntax, as